Top 7 Health Benefits of Collagen & How to Get More of It

 1. Helps Repair a Leaky Gut

-One of the main reasons I use collagen supplementation in my clinic is to help repair a leaky gut.
-Nearly 60-80% of your immune system is housed in your gut.
-As you likely know, leaky gut is a common root cause of autoimmune disease and thyroid dysfunction.
-When you have a leaky gut, toxins, food particles, and infections can pass through your intestinal wall and into your bloodstream, causing inflammation, and over time this chronic inflammation can lead to autoimmunity.
+Nearly 80% of your immune system is housed in your gut.
+One of the main reasons I use collagen supplementation is to help repair a leaky gut.
+When you have a leaky gut, toxins, food particles, and infections can pass through your intestinal wall and into your bloodstream, causing inflammation.
+Over time this chronic inflammation can lead to autoimmunity.
 Therefore, if you have been diagnosed with an autoimmune disease or thyroid condition (the vast majority of which is autoimmune) then you likely have a leaky gut and you would benefit from adding collagen into your diet.

 That’s because your Intestinal wall is made up of microscopic folds or “villi” which are actually built of collagen.
-The amino acids in collagen quite literally, “seal the leak” or perforations by healing damaged cells and building new tissue.
-In addition to aiding in healing a leaky gut, collagen supplementation can help a number of other gastrointestinal disorders, such as Irritable Bowel Syndrome (IBS), by assisting with water absorption within the intestines.
+The amino acids in collagen quite literally, “seal the leak” or perforations by supporting cellular health and tissue growth.

 Hair loss and skin issues can be symptoms of thyroid dysfunction, as well as the normal aging process.
 As you age, you may have noticed that your skin has become looser and less elastic – and there may be wrinkles or creases where your skin was once more smooth and supple.
 You might also experience brittle nails, peeling, splitting or breakage.
 Your hair may also begin to thin and become dry and brittle.

-This is because collagen protein is essential to healthy hair, skin and nails, and as I mentioned, your natural production of it decreases as you age.
-Increasing collagen intake can go a long way to make your skin appear more firm and smooth by renewing and repairing cells.
-Recent studies have also shown that supplemental collagen can actually reverse hair loss in some cases.
+This is because collagen protein is essential to healthy hair, skin, and nails.
+As I mentioned, your natural production of it decreases as you age.
+Increasing collagen intake can go a long way to make your skin appear more firm and smooth.
+It can also impact the appearance of your hair’s fullness and shine.

-Much like oil in a car, collagen allows your joints, tendons and ligaments to glide and move easily.
+Much like oil in a car, collagen allows your joints, tendons, and ligaments to glide and move easily.
 With age, and as your collagen production depletes, your joints can become stiff, swollen and painful, even causing a lack of mobility.
-Collagen contains the amino acids glycine and proline, which can aid in reducing joint pain and help to increase joint mobility because of their anti-inflammatory properties, similar to those of ibuprofen.
-A recent study even found that taking collagen can be beneficial for pain associated with osteoarthritis.
+Collagen contains the amino acids glycine and proline, which help to support joint mobility and a healthy inflammatory response.

 4. Supports Weight Management

-Collagen can even help you control your weight.
+Collagen can even help you manage your weight.
 Glycine, the amino acid I mentioned earlier, forms muscle by converting glucose into energy.
-Having more lean muscle tissue gives your metabolism a boost, because muscle burns more calories than fat.
+Having more lean muscle tissue gives your metabolism a boost because muscle burns more calories than fat.
 Essentially, collagen helps to turn your body into a fat-burning machine, even when you’re at rest.
-There is some evidence to also suggest that supplemental collagen can help suppress your appetite.
-One study cited a 20% reduction of food intake following breakfast when collagen proteins were ingested.
-The same study showed collagen proteins to be 40% more satiating than other protein powder supplements.
+There is some evidence to also suggest that supplemental collagen may support a feeling of fullness after you eat.

 Calcium is not the only component for healthy bones.
 Your bones are ⅓ collagen, which gives them their flexibility.
-Your bone cells are constantly turning over, and adding collagen protein to your daily diet may make bones stronger by increasing bone mineral density.
-Several studies have shown that osteoporosis can be prevented and even reversed by supplementing with hydrolyzed collagen because of its ability to stimulate bone-creating cells (osteoblasts).
+Your bone cells are constantly turning over, and adding collagen protein to your daily diet may support both health by increasing bone mineral density.
+Several studies have shown that osteoporosis can be impacted by supplementing with hydrolyzed collagen.

 How to Add Collagen into Your Diet